archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 ###Preconditions
 =

->You have a clean instance of xubuntu running.
+>You have a clean instance of ubuntu running.

-You can get xubuntu from here: http://xubuntu.org/getxubuntu/
+You can get ubuntu from here: http://www.ubuntu.com/download

 =
 ###Install Apache